andrjas/data_check/docs/usage.md

 * `data_check --force` - when set, --generate will overwrite files.
 * `data_check --config CONFIG` - config file to use (default: data_check.yml).
 * `data_check --load PATH --table`-  load table data from a csv into the table
-* `data_check --load-method METHOD` -  how to load the table: truncate (default), append or replace.
+* `data_check --load-mode MODE` -  how to load the table: truncate (default), append or replace.
 Use with --load or --load-tables.
 * `data_check --load-tables some_folder/or/some_file.csv`-  load tables from a list of csv files
 * `data_check --run-sql some_folder/or/some_file.sql` - run any SQL script in a list of SQL files
 * `data_check --ping` - tries to connect to the database.